open-sauced/open-sauced/CONTRIBUTING.md

 ## Issues

-If you plan to contribute a change based on an open issue, please assign your self by commenting on the following word `.take`.
+If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

 ### Triage Team
 The Triage team is inspired by [expressjs/express](https://github.com/expressjs/express/blob/master/Triager-Guide.md).
 This team exists to create a path to contributing to this project and open source.
 All Triage Team members are expected to follow this guide: [TRIAGE_GUIDE.md](/add-triage-doc/TRIAGE_GUIDE.md)